jduthon/SwiftGuideline/README.md

 }
 ```

-When referring to functions in prose include the required parameter names from the caller's perspective.
-If the context is clear and the exact signature is not important, you can use just the method name.
+When referring to functions in prose include the required parameter name from the caller's perspective.
+If the context is clear and the exact signature is not important, you can use the method name alone.

 > Call `convertPointAt(column:row:)` from your own `init` implementation.
 >
 > If you implement `timedAction`, remember to provide an appropriate delay value.
 >
-> You shouldn't call the data source method `tableView(_:cellForRowAtIndexPath:)` directly.
+> You should not call the data source method `tableView(_:cellForRowAtIndexPath:)` directly.

-When in doubt, look at how Xcode lists the method in the jump bar – our style here matches that.
+When in doubt, have a look at how Xcode lists methods in the jump bar – our style here matches their.

 ![Methods in Xcode jump bar](https://raw.githubusercontent.com/raywenderlich/swift-style-guide/master/screens/xcode-jump-bar.png)

 ### Class Prefixes

-Swift types are all automatically namespaced by the module that contains them.
+Swift types are all automatically namespaced by the module which contains them.
 As a result, prefixes are not required in order to minimize naming collisions.
 If two names from different modules collide you can disambiguate by prefixing the type name with the module name:

 ```swift
 import MyModule